PGA DFS Playbook - The Masters

 Drew Phelps explores every Fairway, reads every Green and uses his DFS Golf experience to put together a winning DFS Playbook for the Masters.

 First, as I mentioned in my Best Bets article on Monday, we’ve only got 90 players in the field but you can basically ignore all of the amateurs and the old timers playing this weekend.
-It’s all about the 50 players who have a legitimate chance to win the Masters.
-My job is to provide you with the golfers I feel have the best combination of price, ownership and level of play to help you bring home big money this weekend.
-It was extremely difficult to narrow down my playbook to these select few, especially from the top tier.
-I would not fault you if you played any player $9,000 plus.
+It’s all about the 50 players who have a legitimate chance to win this weekend.
+My job is to provide you with the golfers I feel have the best combination of price, ownership and level of play to help you win come Sunday.
+It is always extremely hard to narrow down my playbook to these select few, especially from the top tier.
+I wouldn't fault you if you played anyone $9,000 plus.

-Time to shift our focus over to Augusta National.
-There is no need to go into detail here because it's one of the most well-known courses in the world.
-It is a Par 72 that measures out to between 7,400 and 7,500 yards depending on the setup.
+When you talk about Augusta National, I don’t really need to go into much detail because it's one of the most well-known courses in the world.
+It is a Par 72 that measures out to between 7,400 and 7,500 yards depending on the daily setup.
 This course is very difficult and true test of a golfer's game.
 There are very long Par 4’s, and reachable Par 5’s.
 The greens are always the fastest on tour and hard for these players to stick because of the shave edges.
 Since the course was lengthened in 2010, we've seen a majority of 300 yard bombers winning or finishing in the Top 10 but there are exceptions to every rule namely Charl Schwartzel, Danny Willett, Jordan Spieth, and Patrick Reed.
-When looking over the course history, good greens in regulation numbers have been found to be very benefical to success at Augusta.
+When looking over the course history, good greens in regulation numbers have been found to be very beneficial to success at Augusta.

 Augusta National will always be known as a second shot course.
 That means our favorite stat comes back into play this weekend, Strokes Gained: Approach.
-You can look also more specifically at proximity from 175 and 200 yards out.
-That means targeting great long iron players (great ball strikers).
+That means targeting great long iron players aka ball strikers.
 Tiger Woods may be the most outstanding iron player ever and that’s why he’s got five green jackets hanging in his closet.
-It’s the only way to score on this courses, putting yourself in as many birdie making opportunities as possible.
+It’s the only way to score on this course, putting yourself in as many birdie making opportunities as possible.
 Tiger was also the best scrambler in the history of the game which puts that into my key stats of the week.

-Course history is vitally important when it comes to The Masters even if it is just one previous trip like we saw with Danny Willett and Jordan Spieth recently.
+Course history is vitally important when it comes to the Masters even if it is just one previous trip like we saw with Danny Willett and Jordan Spieth over the last few years.
 No player has won at Augusta on their first attempt since Fuzzy Zoeller in 1979.
-When you look at last year's final Top 20 leaderboard from back in November, you’ll see a lot of players with experience but we did see a few first timers like Sungjae Im, C.T.
+When you look at the Top 20 leaderboard from back in November, you’ll see a lot of players with experience but we did see a few first timers like Sungjae Im, C.T.
 Pan and Cameron Champ slip into the mix.
 I will once again not put Bryson DeChambeau into my playbook for the Masters.
-You don't need me to tell you about his 2020 success culimating with a domination at the U.S. Open a month ago.
-He will attempt to overpower Augusta and I just don’t think that can happen.
+I know all about his skills and success recently but he will attempt to overpower Augusta and I just don’t think that can happen.
 He may have a good round or two but I don’t think he can do it for four days.
-Feel free to roster him as much as y ou would like, I'll have limited shares personally.
-I guess you can call me an Augusta purest but I want to see it work before I go all in.
+Feel free to roster him as much as you would like, I'll have limited shares personally but you can call me an Augusta purest but I want to see it work before I believe.

 I say this every time the Masters rolls around but it truly is a one of a kind event that every fan of the sport looks forward too.
 Growing up, there were few things I enjoyed more than watching Sunday at Augusta with my Dad.
-This year I’ll have one TV on the Masters and one TV on NFL Red Zone to keep up with all the action.
-Typically the Masters would signify the start of the golf season for me but this year I’ll mean packing the clubs up and putting them into the shed for the winter months.
+The Masters also signifies the start of the golf season which means dusting off the old clubs and getting out to the driving range.